Warmer Homes, Greener Homes

 Loft insulation might be available if heating works are also being provided.

-We will source all quotes on behalf of applicants from our list of installers who have been through our procurement process.
+We source all quotes on behalf of applicants from our list of installers who have been through our procurement process.
 We have an agreed schedule of rates with these installers to ensure fair pricing.
-We will also spot check installations once completed.
+We also spot check installations once completed.

 What are the conditions the household must meet?

 - Live in the city of Leicester